Dementia Care Training

 While maintaining that each individual progresses differently, this module gives an overview of the different stages of dementia.
 It aims to help caregivers understand how best to respond and effectively communicate at each stage to help maintain independence carrying out activities of daily living for as long as possible.
 The Global Deterioration Scale and Folstein Mini Mental State Examination are some tools that are discussed to determine a resident’s stage of dementia.
 This session emphasizes that at all stages, the inherent dignity of each person should be honored.

 Communicating effectively with residents who have dementia requires taking basic communication skills to a new level.
-Examining life-long personality traits, the disease process, and the resident’s environment can help manage a caregiver’s expectations of how much and what to expect.
+Examining lifelong personality traits, the disease process, and the resident’s environment can help manage a caregiver’s expectations of how much and what to expect.
 This module gives a method for analyzing unmet needs and gives possible solutions that encourage creativity in addressing problems.
 It gives tools in examining reasons behind repetitive or aggressive behavior, with an emphasis on encouraging positive behavior.
 Understanding the reasons for resident behaviors helps the caregiver enter the reality of the person with dementia.
 This assists caregivers in understanding how to best help them and avoid frustration on a day-to-day basis.

-This module uses the Carmelite philosophy that includes shared commitment, hospitality, compassion, and sanctity of life as the basis of dementia care.
+This module uses the Carmelite philosophy that includes the values of shared commitment, hospitality, compassion, and sanctity of life as the basis of dementia care.
 It addresses the individuality of each person and how person-centered care and knowledge of each resident can result in higher levels of function for longer periods of time.
 Participants learn how to carry out the daily rituals of eating, grooming, bathing, toileting and dressing in a way that bonds a caregiver and patient, increases satisfaction, and establishes mutual respect.

-Participants learn to understand the five areas of pain, so that they may be addressed and remedied.
+Participants learn to understand the five areas of pain so that they may be addressed and remedied.
 Palliative care involves family and begins as soon as a resident walks into the facility.
 Caregivers receive outside resources to educate themselves on how to provide comfort in times of suffering, and pain is explored with the goal of understanding.
 There is a deeper look at spiritual pain and role spirituality and religion play and what resources can be made available.

 Time will be reserved for students to take a post-test.
 A score of 70% or higher on the post-test will earn a student a certificate of completion.

-Please note, a Certificate of Completion attests to the knowledge of the material tested: however it does not license or qualify mastery of application of material.
+Please note, a Certificate of Completion attests to the knowledge of the material tested; however, it does not license or qualify mastery of application of material.

 Our Dementia Care Training Program Includes: